 Qualifications: Currently, there are no mandatory qualifications to hold the position of Harbour Master.
 It is a decision for the port, or more specifically the port’s Duty Holders, to satisfy themselves that the Harbour Master is suitably qualified to carry out their responsibilities under the terms of the Port Marine Safety Code.

 In common practice, the Harbour Master is normally qualified to a level equivalent to that of a Master of the largest ship to visit the port - in most commercial ports this would be to the level of STCW Master Mariner Class 1 Certificate of Competency; and in some totally leisure ports this may be to a RYA Yachtmaster or equivalent qualification (normally with an appropriate level of experience in a port environment).

-In 2012, a new qualification, that of Certificate of Competency, Harbour Master, endorsed by the Maritime & Coastguard Agency, will be introduced on a non-mandatory basis.
+In 2012, a new qualification, that of Certificate of Competency, Harbour Master, endorsed by the Maritime & Coastguard Agency, was introduced on a non-mandatory basis.
 Award of the Certificate will be on the basis of a qualified appraisal of existing qualifications and experience, and an oral assessment by an MCA-approved review panel.

 Additional qualifications may be required dependant on the port’s trade and operations, and professional seafaring experience is normally a pre-requisite (especially if pilotage duties are required of the Harbour Master).
 Medical fitness to ENG.1 level is normally expected of new applicants.